beeware/briefcase/docs/en/reference/configuration.md

 #### `installer_icon`

 A path, relative to the directory where the `pyproject.toml` file is located, to an image to use as the icon for the installer.
 As with [`icon`][], the path should *exclude* the extension, and a platform-appropriate extension will be appended when the application is built.
+See the documentation for each platform for how the installer image will be used, and the required icon sizes.

 #### `installer_background`

 A path, relative to the directory where the `pyproject.toml` file is located, to an image to use as the background for the installer.
 The path should *exclude* the extension, and a platform-appropriate extension will be appended when the application is built.
+See the documentation for each platform for how the installer image will be used, and the required image size.

+#### `installer_banner`

+A path, relative to the directory where the `pyproject.toml` file is located, to an image to use as a banner for installer dialogs.
+The path should *exclude* the extension, and a platform-appropriate extension will be appended when the application is built.
+See the documentation for each platform for how the installer image will be used, and the required image size.

 #### `long_description`